There was an error with your log in

 Accommodation

-Comfort: 2 and 3-star hotels, most with a pool
+Comfort: 3-star hotels with a swimming pool

 Difficulty